- Claiming a Lump Sum TPD Payout Through a Superannuation Fund

 What is the Australian TPD claim success rate?
 Thankfully, data on the percentage of TPD claims that result in a successful settlement is available from the Australian superannuation research company SuperRatings.

-Fortunately, their analysis demonstrates that you have a good probability of receiving a superannuation disability payout when you file an accurately documented disability claim that satisfies the TPD definition of your disability insurance policy.
+Their analysis demonstrates a reasonable chance of receiving a superannuation disability payout when lodging an accurately documented disability claim that satisfies the TPD definition of a disability insurance policy.
+According to their figures, about 71% of these claims are approved, meaning up to 30% of people lose.

 - Your unique circumstances